 For years growers have adjusted day temperatures in relation to the amount of light.
 Usually on bright days the day temperatures are higher than on cloudy or overcast days.
 The idea, of course, has been to allow the plant to utilize available sunlight to the best advantage.
-When high light intensity prevails, higher temperatures allow more photosynthesis, greater respiration and, as a result, more growth.
-When light conditions are poor, photosynthesis is decreased and lower temperatures reduce respiration, thereby conserving the available carbohydrates.
+When high light intensity prevails, higher temperatures allow photosynthesis, greater respiration and, as a result, more growth.
+When light conditions are poor, photosynthesis is decreased and lower temperatures reduce respiration, thereby conserving the available carbohyrates.

 Respiration, which results in a depletion of stored carbohydrates, takes place at night as well as during the day, and is known to depend on temperature (being higher at higher temperatures).
-It was believed that relatively high night temperatures after dark weather probably would deplete the carbohydrate reserve of the plant.
-On the other hand, night temperatures higher than 50°F after exceptionally bright days, when the food supply is high, could conceivably result in a higher respiration rate with a greater release of energy for growth.
-A series of treatments were set up during the winter of 1956-57 in which snapdragon plants were shifted to various temperatures, depending on the amount of light available during the day.
+It was believed that relatively high night temperatures after dark weather prob-ably would deplete the carbohydrate re-serve of the plant.
+On the other hand, probnight temperatures higher than $50^{\circ}$ F after exceptionally bright days, when the food supply is high, could conceivably result in a high respiration rate a greater release of energy for with growth.
+A series of treatments were set up during the winter of 1956-57 in which snapdragon plants were shifted to various temperatures depending on the amount of light available during the day.
 With the aid of a recording light meter arbitrary limits were set up as to the amount of light on a "bright", "average" or "dark" day and the plants were moved accordingly.
-All plants were grown at 60°F during the day.
+All plants were grown at $60^{\circ}$ F during the day.
 One group of plants was grown at 50°F every night.
-A second group was shifted to 60°F after "bright" days but remained at 50°F after "dark" or "average" days.
+A second group was shifted to 60°F after "bright' days but remained at 50°F after dark or average days.
 The third group was shifted to 40°F after "dark" days but remained at 60°F after "bright" or "average" days.
-A final group received 60°F after "bright" days, 50°F after "average" days and 40°F after "dark" days.
+A final group received 60°F after "bright' days, 50° after "average" days and 40°F after "dark" days.